soumyajit4419/Blogging_website/README.md

 - `npm start` to start the local server

 # Code Overview
-     User have to register and login in order to post something.
+- User have to register and login in order to post something.
-     All the user and view the posts.
+- All the user and view the posts.
-     Only user can update the personal deatils and post details.
+- Only user can update the personal deatils and post details.
+- All the forms are protected by google Captcha v2.

 ## Dependencies